 “Pig,” Jake burped longer and louder.

 Casey giggled at his big brother.
 He could be so silly sometimes.

-Jake lingered around the payout area and started to inspect the cabinet locks that posed easy pickings to his switchblade.
-He found a small float in a tin box along with enough change to fill both of their pockets.
-He uncovered many old nudie books of women almost old enough to be his own mom.
-He encountered something else that really impressed him.
+Jake lingered around the payout area and inspected the cabinet locks that posed easy pickings to his switchblade.
+Jake uncovered a tiny buoy in a tin box.
+There was enough money to fill up their pockets.
+He then uncovered old nudie books full of women old enough to be his mom.
+He found something else that impressed him.

-“Hey,” Jake threw something at his brother to look his way.
+“Hey,” Jake threw something at his brother to face his way.

 “What was that for?”

-“Look at this,” Jake held up the shopkeeper’s pistol.
+“Lookie at this.”
+Jake held up the shopkeeper’s pistol.

 “Whoa,” Casey deserted his post near the heater and shuffled over to the counter in awe.
 “Is it loaded?”